Top 10 Best Academic Research Resources

 #1 Google Scholar

-It is a unique social networking site for scientists and researchers, where over 11 million researchers submit their work.
-This totals more than 100 million publications on the site for anyone to access.
+More than a resource, you could call ResearchGate a ‘social networking site’ for scientists and researchers.
+Over 11 million researchers submit their work over here, which means you have more than 100 million publications at your disposal.
 Even if it’s not a search engine that pulls from external resources, it has an impressive collection of publications that provides enough fodder for any inquisitive scholar.

 #3 Google Books